 Even now as I write this, I’m aware that there are more hours in this day, in this malevolent year and that perhaps I should cool it with the name calling.
 Well, sorry Fortuna.
-You are a capricious bitch (everyone says this behind your back) and I’m not into placation, especially not after this year.
-No matter what I did or said to you this year, you refused to right your wheel or get off my doorstep.
+You are a capricious bitch (everyone says so) and I’m not into placation, especially not after this year.
+No matter what I did or said to you this year, you refused to get off my doorstep.

-It’s like the episode on 30 Rock, where Liz Lemon, after declaring that’s she’s going to have a great day, has a shitty one.
+It’s like the episode on 30 Rock, where Liz Lemon, after deciding that she’s going to have a great day, has a shitty one, instead.
 “Can everyone just act normal?” she asks her staff plaintively.
 The answer is no, we cannot.
 WE CANNOT BE NORMAL.
 This was 2015.

 And indiscriminate bombs in Paris, Beirut, Nigeria, Kabul.
 And Syria.
 I am now old enough to grasp exactly what all this means.
 And it is sobering.